tilt-dev/tilt.build/docs/rollout/shiny-feature.md

 layout: rollout
 ---

-## Leverage a Tilt-enabled shiny feature to catch user attention
+## Leverage a Tilt-enabled shiny feature to catch attention

 Tilt is a powerful tool that allows you, as the DevEx person, to offer an optimized developer experience for your team.
-You may be tempted to get everything right before rolling out Tilt to users.
-But just as you should [focus on a small set of users to start](../rollout/focus), spend effort on delivering just one or at most two Tilt-enabled functionalities that will really wow your users.
-Users are already bogged down during a busy work day, often switching between many devl tools.
+You may be tempted to get everything right before rolling out Tilt to AppDevs.
+But just as you should [focus on a small set of AppDevs to start](../rollout/focus), spend effort on delivering just one or at most two Tilt-enabled functionalities that will really wow your AppDevs.
+AppDevs are already bogged down during a busy work day, often switching between many devl tools.
 So catch their attention with a new shiny feature that your new Tilt-focused DevEx platform provides.

 ## Polish the shiny feature

-Tilt out the box already provides an elevated user experience, such as a streamlined web UI consolidating all parts of your app.
-But the real magic of Tilt lies in the [Tiltfile](..tiltfile_concepts), allowing for a truly customized unique experience, different from any other company, or even any other team within your company.
+Tilt out the box already provides an elevated AppDev experience, such as a streamlined web UI consolidating all parts of your app.
+But the real magic of Tilt lies in the fully customizable [Tiltfile](..tiltfile_concepts), allowing for a truly unique experience that targets your team's specific needs, different from any other company, or even any other team within your company.
 Invest in the extra effort to polish a shiny feature that really stands out, beyond what was previously possible prior to rolling out out Tilt.
-This typically means
+It bears repeating: Focus on depth over breadth.
+Identify one feature to make really shiny with your limited time, instead of delivering multiple features that will turn out to be less memorable.
+Only once you've captured the hearts of those initial AppDevs with that first shiny feature, you can move on to the next one.

-# Shiny ideas
+## Shiny ideas

+**Surface all parts of your app in Tilt**: Apps, especially cloud-native apps have increasingly many components.
+Oftentimes AppDevs have simply given up trying to see the big picture, and only focus on setting up a small handful of microservices at a time during development, resulting in frustrating problems such as inconsistent data or outdated APIs.
+Consider including as many resources in the Tiltfile as you, that's still relevant to development.
+Using [Tiltfile Configs](../tiltfile_config) to further offer customized scenarios, for example, the frontend config vs the backend config.

 - Extensions